 QS-S4 LCD Throttle

-The QS-S4 is a throttle and LCD display that is ubiquitous in the parts bins of electric scooter manufacturers around the world.
+The QS-S4 is a trigger throttle and LCD display that is ubiquitous in the parts bins of electric scooter manufacturers around the world.
 It has been used by nearly every brand including Apollo, EMOVE, Fluid Freeride, Joyor, and Kaabo, among others.

 This LCD throttle interfaces with the controller and battery and should not to be confused with being a controller itself — a beefier component buried deeper with the electric scooter.
 The QS-S4 provides a readout of speed, odometer, trip, mode, and battery remaining.
 It features buttons that allow you to power your scooter on, control the lights, and adjust a cryptic list of electric scooter settings known as p-settings or program settings.
 These settings dictate everything from regenerative braking strength to max throttle power to motor pole configuration.
 If you’re looking for specific settings for your electric scooter, see our database of electric scooter p-settings.